ethereum-optimism/community-hub/src/docs/developers/l2/convert-2.0.md

 | - | - | - |
 | L1MESSAGESENDER | `assembly { solidityVariableName := verbatim_0i_1o("0x4A")}` | The address of the message sender on L1 |
 | L1BLOCKNUMBER | `assembly { solidityVariableName := verbatim_0i_1o("0x4B")}` | The L1 block that contains the message |

+Additionally, the behavior of `ORIGIN` (`tx.origin` in Solidity) is a bit different.
+It depends on the source of the transaction:

+* If the source of the transaction is on Optimistic Ethereum, it returns the real origin.
+* If the source of the transaction is on L1, the value is `<l1 origin> + 0x1111000000000000000000000000000000001111`.
+This allows programmers to distinguish between a contract on L1 and a contract on the same address on L2 (for security reasons, they could be different contracts).

 ### Tests need to run on geth